 Coincidentally , in June, my Daily Herald column featured a photo of a Della Femina birthday cake, one of many special-occasion cakes I had baked for the wonderful folks at Della Femina, Travisano & Partners when I worked there in the 1970s.

 At right / In the early 1970s, Jerry’s ad agency surprised him with a luau birthday party on the 14th floor of the 17-story Standard Brands Building located at 625 Madison Avenue in Manhattan.
+Your PN editor designed the cake in his likeness.

 Harry and Mary rhyme with Jerry